Erythema multiforme

 Erythema multiforme (EM) is an acute skin reaction that comes from an infection or another trigger.
-EM is a self-limiting disease.
+EM is a self-limiting condition.
 This means it usually resolves on its own without treatment.

 EM; Erythema multiforme minor; Erythema multiforme major; Erythema multiforme minor - erythema multiforme von Hebra; Acute bullous disorder - erythema multiforme; Herpes simplex - erythema multiforme